websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/pages/pages.md

 ## Data Time Periods

 All Page data in Analytics Cloud appears for a specified time period.
 The time period selector recalculates the metrics for the selected time period.
 You must specify a time period to view the metrics.
 The default is 30 days, but this is configurable.
-The following are available:
+The following time periods are available:

 **Last 24 hours:** Displays data generated over the last 24 hours.